 Keep watch

-The National Drowning Report of 2021, released by the Royal Life Saving Australia, states that:
+The National Drowning Report 2024, released by the Royal Life Saving Australia, states that:

-- 30 fatal drownings occurred in swimming pools, 8 were children aged 0-4
+- 35 fatal drownings occurred in swimming pools, half of which were backyard pools.

-Supervising children whilst they swim includes active supervision and being present within the swimming area – watching from a kitchen window or glancing up every now and then whilst focused on mowing doesn’t cut it.
+Supervising children while they swim includes active supervision and presence within the swimming area.
+Watching from a kitchen window or glancing up every now and then while mowing the lawn isn’t active supervision.

-Using floaties is a highly recommended precaution for younger swimmers, but still doesn’t provide fool proof protection against drowning – in the event of a malfunction with the floaties, an adult must be close by to respond.
+Using floaties is a highly recommended precaution for younger swimmers, but they still don’t provide foolproof protection against drowning – in the event of a malfunction with the floaties, an adult must be close by to respond.

 30:2